Reds vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luke Weaver will be starting for the Cincinnati Reds when they take on Ronald Acuna Jr. and the Atlanta Braves on Friday at 6:40 PM ET.
+Graham Ashcraft will attempt to control Ronald Acuna Jr. and the Atlanta Braves when they square off against his Cincinnati Reds on Saturday at 4:10 PM ET.

-The Braves are favored in this one, at -155, while the underdog Reds have +125 odds to upset.
-The over/under for the game has been listed at 10.5 runs.
+The Braves have been listed as -145 moneyline favorites in this matchup with the Reds (+120).
+The total is 11.5 runs for the game (with -115 odds to hit the over and -105 odds on the under).

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.